 9105 W. Lincoln Ave., (414) 321-2600

 Nerd out at Binary, West Allis' only geek-themed bar and grill.
-The walls are covered in memorbilia from owner Kelly Hamburg's personal collection.
+The walls are covered in memorabilia from the owner's personal collection.
 There are plenty of games to play while you eat and drink, including classic arcade games and card games like Cards Against Humanity.
-Standard bar fare like nachos and tater tots are served alongside vegan and vegetarian options for diners with dietary restrictions.
+Standard bar fare, like nachos and tater tots, is served alongside vegan and vegetarian options.

 Brass Monkey Pub